8.2. Common Raster Operations#

 8.2.3.
 Aligning Rasters#

-With the “Align rasters” tool raster with different spatial resolutions, grid orientation and CRS can be aligned to achieve a matching configuration of these attributes.
+When working with multiple rasters, it is important that the raster cells are aligned.
+Otherwise, you might get wrong results.
+With the “Align rasters” tool, raster datasets with different spatial resolutions, grid orientation or Coordinate Reference systems can be aligned.
 This is particularly useful when preprocessing raster layer for conducting precise spatial analysis, such as overlay operations, statistical analysis, raster calculator operations in general.

 Example: We have a elevation and precipitation rasters with different spatial resolution and want to align the rasters for the analysis of precipitation sums in high altitude areas: 1.
 Click on the three dots next to the “Input layers” prompt and choose the rasters you want to align by checking the boxes next to them.
 2. Choose the raster you want to use as blueprint for the alignment.
 In this cas we want to align both rasters to the parameters of the “Elevation” raster.
 3. If you want to reproject the aligned rasters to a new CRS different from the Reference layers you can choose it under “Override reference CRS”.